How patients are admitted for surgery hasn’t changed in decades. The process is antiquated, inefficient and needs to stop.

 The Novari ATC surgical wait list management system replaces paper, faxes and manual processes to provide hospitals and clinicians with a transparent and efficient process.
 It manages waiting lists seamlessly from the surgeon’s rooms through to the operating theatre.
 Every patient is tracked, scheduled and safely prepared for surgery.

+In these challenging times with the backlog of surgery due to COVID-19, an efficient software system like that of Novari would provide considerable efficiencies and heightened safety.
 I have seen the results of this software in action in busy hospital settings and discussed its benefits with surgeons and administrative staff.
-I have no doubts it would considerably improve the surgical booking processes in many hospitals in Australia.
+I have no doubts it would considerably improve the surgical booking processes in many hospitals in Australia.”